section-engineering-education/engineering-education/content/articles/how-to-implement-caching-in-adonisjs-5/index.md

 At a glance, you will see that there is a significant improvement in the response time from **643ms response time** without cache to **12ms response time** with a cache system implemented.

 ### Conclusion

-Caching should be an integral part of the application development process if you need to achieve good performance and speed in your project.
+In every performance-oriented application, caching should be an integral part of the application development process if you need to achieve good performance and speed in your project.

 In this tutorial, we have looked precisely on how to implement caching and improve the response time in your Adonis projects.